 When someone suffers an injury or is attacked, your ministry’s initial actions are critical.
 Whether it’s the application of basic first aid or coordinating an evacuation, be sure to check your church’s inventory of first response essentials prior to a crisis.
 Proper first aid kits, flashlights, radios, etc. can help your ministry respond more effectively in a crisis.
 Examine your emergency preparedness plan and make sure your ministry has any supplies necessary to execute your ministry’s plan.

 The chaos and commotion of a crisis can provide tense moments for your staff, church leadership, and members.
 For many people, the church is a place of peace and if an incident of violence or crisis happens at your facility, it can be very stressful for many.
 Cleaning up and repairing any damages to your facility can help restore the peaceful feeling after a crisis.
 These repairs are cosmetic but the spiritual and emotional care of your community may also need some repair.
 Consider partnering with local mental health and emotional support professional to provide crisis counseling services for your ministry.

 UMIP is here to help your ministry plan, protect, and restore your United Methodist ministry.
 Join us on September 22nd for our Active Shooter Webinar with Strategos.
-Our insurance associates at Suracy Faith can help you understand how property and insurance coverage can help your ministry’s crisis response.
-Request a quote through our website and get more information today.

 CLICK HERE to subscribe to the Church Protection Connection and receive more great articles like this in your inbox every month.